 Yes, but I haven’t tried.
 I’m more comfortable making extract with alcohol in terms of safety.
 Here is a reputable website that offers more information for making extract without alcohol.

 There are some commercially available jars that are made just for extract, found here.
 Those are perfect for gifting vanilla extract.
-I like to reuse (clean) spice jars to store or gift my vanilla in.
+I also like to reuse (clean) spice jars to store my vanilla extract.
 Or you can make vanilla extract in a large quantity, such as placing vanilla beans directly into the jar of alcohol that you are using.
 Just make sure to use the correct ratio to start.

 Let steep for at least 6 weeks at a very minimum.
 It is better to wait for 6-12 months to use the extract, as it will be more fragrant.